Intelligent Cities Use Big Data to Develop Public Services

 Information Builders also developed a dashboard.
-A company specializing in intelligent solutions and data analysis, that shows users’ empty locations.
+A company specializing in intelligent solutions and data analysis, that shows users’ empty locations. starting a small business

 And other data, including the percentage of occupied places, the average time a car stands.
 And the number of vehicles used in a particular area that day.

 Copenhagen – Intelligent Cities Use Big Data

 As global energy supplies dwindle and the environmental impact of certain types of energy diminishes, cities must carefully consider energy uses.
 And energy conservation is a significant challenge for smart cities with big data.

 Frederiksberg Forsyning Utilities in Copenhagen improved its supply network.
 But data reliability was its biggest problem.
 Utility companies often relying on customers to read counters monthly or annually.